• Skip to primary navigation

 BFGoodrich KO2 features a more aggressive tread pattern than the Toyo AT3—ideal for deep mud and rock crawling, but louder and stiffer on-road.
 Not load as KO2, of courser!

-Looking at independent tests, forum feedback, and a short drive session of my own, I think the Toyo Open Country AT3 dry performance is one of the best parts of this tire.
-It stopped in about 131.5 feet with 0.78 g cornering grip — that’s road-tire sharpness in an all-terrain package.
-Honestly, it feels closer to a mild highway tire than something that’s ready for trails.
+Looking at independent tests, forum feedback, and my own drive sessions, I think the Toyo Open Country AT3 dry performance is solid and dependable.
+It stopped in 134 feet with 0.72g cornering grip.
+Not the sharpest in the class, but predictable and stable.
 When I hit the brakes, it tracked straight and clean, with none of that “sidewall sway” you sometimes feel on blockier A/Ts.

 For ¾-ton and 1-ton trucks, that reinforced LT-E casing becomes even more valuable.
-The AT3 tracks straighter and feels more secure under towing than softer designs like Falken AT4W, putting it closer to KO2/KO3 and Nitto Recon Grappler in load stability.
+The AT3 tracks straighter and feels more secure under towing than softer designs, putting it in the dependable category for load stability.

-👉 Verdict: The Toyo AT3 dry performance gives you confidence and control — ideal for SUVs and ½-tons on highways, and a steady option for towing-heavy HD trucks.
+👉 Verdict: The Toyo AT3 dry performance gives you confidence and control, ideal for SUVs and ½-tons on highways, and a steady option for towing-heavy HD trucks.
+It won’t win autocross, but that’s not what you bought an AT tire for.

 Note from the Expert: When it comes to rain, I always emphasize two things: compound grip and water evacuation.
 You can see the full details in my analysis, but if you take just one thing away, remember that an AT tire’s stiff nature makes achieving top-tier wet performance a constant battle.
 This is why the question, Are All-Terrain Tires Good in Rain?, requires a nuanced answer that balances tread design against rubber stiffness.

-On snow-packed roads, the Toyo Open Country AT3 holds its line with a 74-foot stop and a 44-foot launch.
-That’s fine for light snow in Canada or the Midwest.
-In my short session, it felt stable braking in slush — no twitchiness or unpredictable slides.
+On snow-packed roads, the Toyo Open Country AT3 holds its line with a 75.1-foot stop and a 42.7-foot launch.
+That’s solid for light to moderate snow in Canada or the Midwest.
+In my sessions, it felt stable braking in slush with no twitchiness or unpredictable slides.
+Against Falken AT4W (82.28 ft stop, 49.06 ft launch), Toyo actually stops 7 feet shorter and launches 6 feet quicker.
+Versus Cooper Road+Trail AT (71.54 ft, 42.47 ft), it’s about 3.5 feet longer on stopping but nearly identical on launch.
+Against Nitto Terra Grappler G3 (86.87 ft, 45.16 ft), Toyo is significantly better across the board.

 Note from the Expert: Our discussions often boil down to the core tradeoff.
 On one hand, you must understand why all-terrain tires are truly effective in deep snow, but not on ice.
 On the other hand, you face the 3PMSF Paradox—the hidden cost of that badge.
 The short answer is: The 3PMSF badge certifies traction, but it costs you durability.
 Dive into our full analysis on the critical 3PMSF rating for severe winter and off-road service, and its hidden costs, before you risk your rig on the trail.

-The Toyo Open Country AT3 now shows stronger trail numbers: 7.8 dirt, 7.7 sand, 7.9 mud, and 7.8 rock.
-On dirt and sand, it feels secure — you don’t get that squirm some softer A/Ts have.
-In my short run on rocky ground, the casing stayed firm, which matches what HD truck owners say when hauling loads — it feels planted, not wandering.
+The Toyo Open Country AT3 now shows significantly stronger trail numbers: 8.8 dirt, 8.7 sand, 8.2 mud, and 8.2 rock.
+This is where Toyo’s shift toward genuine off-road capability becomes obvious.
+On dirt and sand, it feels secure and confident.
+You don’t get that squirm some softer A/Ts have.
+In my runs on rocky ground, the casing stayed firm, which matches what HD truck owners say when hauling loads.
+It feels planted, not wandering.

 On ¾-ton and 1-ton trucks, the stiff carcass helps.
-You’ll notice it resists deformation better than Falken Wildpeak A/T3W, which leans softer.
-That makes the AT3 closer to KO-series in stability on gravel and rock climbs.
+It resists deformation better than softer designs, making the AT3 stable on gravel and rock climbs even under heavy loads.

-👉 Verdict: The Toyo AT3 off-road performance is well-rounded for dirt, sand, and rock, stable under HD loads, but still not the tire you want if mud is your main challenge.
+👉 Verdict: The Toyo AT3 off-road performance is now a genuine strength.
+Well-rounded for dirt, sand, and rock, stable under HD loads, and competitive in mud for most trail scenarios.

 Note from the Expert: Every successful day on the trail is about preparation and physics, because tire longevity is earned, not given.
 Before you even start, you must master the critical link between tire pressure and load range for every rig to maximize your contact patch.
 Once moving, remember your ultimate off-road armor is your sidewall protection against the inevitable pinch flat.
 And finally, your traction on the obstacle is dictated by choosing the right aggressive vs hybrid tread pattern for your terrain.
 Master those three steps, and your rig will be ready for anything.

-On ¾-ton and 1-ton trucks, the ride is firmer, but owners report it feels more planted than Falken AT4W, which can wander when towing.
+On ¾-ton and 1-ton trucks, the firmer ride translates to better stability.
+Owners report it feels more planted than softer designs, especially when towing or hauling heavy loads.

 From what I’ve seen in reviews and my own notes, the Toyo AT3 treadwear is strong.
-Most drivers see 45–50k miles with rotations, and P-metrics sometimes last longer.
-The compound resists chips on gravel, but if you skip rotations on lighter SUVs, you can get outer lug cupping.
+Most drivers see 60–70k miles with regular rotations, and P-metrics sometimes push beyond that.
+The compound resists chips on gravel and holds up well to rough terrain.
+If you skip rotations on lighter SUVs, you can get outer lug cupping, but that’s true for most AT tires.

 On ¾-ton and 1-ton trucks, tread life depends on discipline.
-Rotated properly, the AT3 matches KO2/KO3 mileage and often outlasts Falken AT4W under constant hauling.
+Rotated properly, the AT3 matches BFGoodrich KO2/KO3 mileage and often outlasts Falken AT4W under constant hauling.
 Skip maintenance, and you’ll see wear patterns fast.
+The stiffer casing resists deformation under heavy loads, which helps even wear when you’re towing or hauling regularly.

-👉 Verdict: The Toyo AT3 longevity is a key selling point, especially on HD trucks where it resists wear better than softer designs.
+👉 Verdict: The Toyo AT3 longevity is a key selling point, especially on HD trucks where it resists wear better than softer designs while now delivering improved wet grip.

-The Toyo AT3 makes the most sense for Texas, California, and the Carolinas — places where dry grip, comfort, and longevity matter more than constant snow.
-For SUVs, Jeeps, and ½-ton pickups, it balances daily driving comfort with off-road toughness.
-For ¾-ton and 1-ton trucks, it’s one of the best choices outside of KO3 or Recon Grappler, offering stability and durability without punishing ride quality.
-In snow-belt regions or the PNW, KO-series or silica-heavy Falken AT4W are safer picks.
+The Toyo AT3 makes the most sense for drivers who need genuine off-road capability without giving up wet weather safety.
+For SUVs, Jeeps, and ½-ton pickups, it balances daily driving with serious trail toughness.
+The wet performance improvement means it’s now a strong choice for the Southeast and Pacific Northwest, where rain is frequent.
+For ¾-ton and 1-ton trucks, it’s one of the best choices outside of BFGoodrich KO3, offering stability and durability without punishing ride quality.

-👉 In short: The Toyo Open Country AT3 shines in dry grip, comfort, and tread life, with enough off-road skill for weekend adventures — and it’s tough enough for heavy-duty trucks.
+👉 In short: The Toyo Open Country AT3 shines in off-road capability, wet performance, and tread life, with enough daily comfort for regular use.
+It’s tougher, more capable, and ready for serious work.

 Tire Size Selection: The Basics You Can’t Skip